 About the Artist

 Tya Alisa Anthony is an interdisciplinary artist and curator who explores themes of social justice, human rights and identity.
 Combining photography, collage and sculpture, Anthony reimagines histories to create autonomous spaces for bodies of color.
 Anthony received her Bachelor of Fine Arts degree from Rocky Mountain College of Art + Design and is a Redline Contemporary Art Center Residency Artist alumna.
 She has exhibited in Baltimore, MD and the Colorado region at venues including Center for Visual Arts and Leon Gallery, and is currently a TANK Studios artist.
-Based in Colorado, Anthony is the executive director and founder of Mahogany Vu Contemporary Art, a thriving online gallery for BIPOC artists, and serves as a board member for Leon Gallery and Tilt West.
+Based in Colorado, Anthony is the executive director and founder of Mahogany Vu Contemporary Art, a thriving online gallery from the LGBTQ artist community and artists from various racial and ethnic backgrounds, and serves as a board member for Leon Gallery and Tilt West.

 Different Strokes for Different Folks: Taxonomies Around the World blog post